MatthewMckee4/course-notes/notes/year_3/computing_science/professional_software_development/notes.typ

 Should choose one of: corrective, adaptive, preventative, perfective.
 A code review should adhere to architectural patterns and re-use existing code.

+Questions to ask during a review:
+- Does the code follow conventions?
+- Is the code self-documenting?
+- Is the code clean?

 == Build, Release and Dependency Management

 A software project should have a *build configuration file*.
 This specifies targets (resolve dependencies, compile code, test binary),